Reverse Mortgage California Guide

 Answer: During a HECM financial assessment, all medical collections and medical charge-offs are excluded and do not require a letter of explanation when evaluating the need for a LESA.

-Source: HECM Financial Assessment Quick Reference Manual, LESA Job Aid, hud handbook, current as of 2026.
+Source: HECM Financial Assessment Quick Reference Manual, LESA Job Aid, current as of 2026.

 How this looks in practice

-A borrower can avoid confusion by asking whether the issue belongs to the person, the property, or the product guideline.
-For a Los Angeles borrower, the example is this: A senior with several thousand dollars in unpaid hospital bills in collection can still pass the financial assessment without penalty, as medical debt is completely excluded from the LESA assessment.
+For example, a senior with several thousand dollars in unpaid hospital bills in collection can still pass the financial assessment without penalty, as medical debt is completely excluded from the LESA assessment.

 Key numbers